Internal /External Job Posting #081621B

-2. The SAIP counsellor may be expected to use their own vehicle and/or the company vehicle during employment and to transport clients on occasion.
+- The YFC is expected to use his/her own vehicle during the course of employment and to transport clients on occasion.
 Maintaining a valid class 5 driver’s license and adequate insurance coverage of at least ($3,000,000) is required.
 Mileage will be reimbursed as per the Collective Agreement.

-3. The SAIP counsellor will undertake a recent criminal record check prior to commencement of employment.
+- The YFC will undertake a recent criminal record check prior to commencement of employment.

 - The first three months of employment will constitute a probationary period, after which a performance appraisal will be conducted to determine suitability for further employment.